Sweden–United Kingdom relations: Marine transport

 In the past, there were regular ro-ro ferries between Gothenburg and Newcastle, Harwich, Immingham and Hull done by Tor Lines, England-Sweden Line and Scandinavian Seaways using such ferries as the MS Tor Britannia and MS Tor Scandinavia.
 The plot of the BBC soap Triangle involved on a ferry between the Harwich and Gothenburg route.
 Popularity of travelling by ferry over the North Sea fell with advent of low-cost carriers and speedy catamaran services between Harwich and Hook of Holland and cross-channel services.
 Currently commercial port services for freight exist between Harwich and Immingham to Gothenburg.

 Culture and media

-Both the United Kingdom and Sweden are considered cultural superpowers as they both have given a large notable amount of cultural influence in the world despite their small size.
+The UK and Sweden are considered cultural superpowers as they have given a large amount of cultural influence in the world despite their small size.
 Cross-culturally they strongly influence each other due to being Northern European countries with a majority of people being non-practicing Protestants, with a notable immigrant population.
 Sweden is also influenced due to the country's strong knowledge of English as a second language.